shobhakartiwari/iOS_System_Design_Prep/README.md

 # iOS System Design Interview Prep: Photo-Sharing App

 This README outlines a high-level system design approach for an iOS-based photo-sharing app, tailored for iOS system design interview prep.
 It breaks down functional and non-functional requirements, provides an iOS-centric architecture, and highlights key considerations like scalability, caching, and accessibility.
 Perfect for practicing how to think through system design questions with an iOS twist!

+- This repository created and managed by [Shobhakar Tiwari](https://topmate.io/shobhakartiwari)
 ---

 ## Table of Contents